 - Start a back-to-school savings program to reach out to younger members and get them engaged with your credit union

-- Launch a new online presence on Facebook and use it to share information people can use to deal with the increase pace of life of this time of the year
+- Update your presence on social media sites and share information people can use to deal with the increased pace of life of this time of the year

 - Implement a new marketing campaign with a series of messages that leverages the symbols of fall, the end of the year, the holidays, and the coming of the New Year to lead up to a big promotion for one of your products or services